custom-components/ble_monitor/info.md

 #### reset_timer

-   (possitive integer)(Optional) This option sets the time (in seconds) after which a motion sensor is reset to `motion clear`.
-After each `motion detected` advertisement, the timer starts counting down again.
-Note that the sensor also sends advertisements itself that can overrule this setting.
+   (possitive integer)(Optional) This option sets the time (in seconds) after which a sensor is reset to `motion clear` (motion sensors) or `no press` (button and dimmer sensors).
+After each `motion detected` advertisement or `button/dimmer press`, the timer starts counting down again.
+Setting this option to 0 seconds will turn this resetting behavior off.

+   Note that motion sensors also sends advertisements themselves that can overrule this setting.
 To our current knowledge, advertisements after 30 seconds of no motion send by the sensor are `motion clear` messages, advertisements within 30 seconds are `motion detected` messages.
-In a future release we will filter out messages, if they do not correspond to the setting in `ble_monitor`.
+For button and dimmer sensors, it is advised to set the `reset_timer` to 1 second.
 Default value: 35

 ```yaml
 ble_monitor: